License # 1017449 Phone number: (619) 414 7570

 Waterproofing and Drainage Concerns

-Proper waterproofing is critical when it comes to any type of shower upgrade.
+Proper waterproof shower floor installation is critical when it comes to any type of shower upgrade.
 Even if the visible parts of your shower look fine, problems could be hidden beneath the surface.
 A damaged or missing waterproof barrier can lead to leaks, water damage, and even mold growth in the subfloor.

 Additionally, the drainage system needs to be in top shape.
 Replacing the shower floor without checking the condition and slope of the drain can lead to standing water or slow drainage after installation.
 A thorough inspection of the waterproofing and drainage is a must before making the decision to move forward.